 Aug 29, 2017

-Your treatment of your employees is reciprocal— whether you like it or not, it will come back to you and has a major impact on your organization.
+Your treatment of your employees is reciprocal— whether you like it or not, it will come back to you and have a major impact on your organization.
 Our innovative strategies for employee engagement change the way managers inspire, motivate and connect with their employees.Scroll Down

 Low-cost European airline, Ryanair, has come under fire in recent days after it axed flights for a further 400,000 passengers travelling between November and March, less than two weeks after it cancelled up to 2,100 flights affecting about 315,000 flyers.